ASMIftekhar/VSGNet/README.md

 Code for our CVPR 2020 paper [**VSGNet:Spatial Attention Network for Detecting Human Object Interactions Using Graph Convolutions.**](https://arxiv.org/abs/2003.05541)

 ## Citing
-If you find this work useful, please consider our paper:
+If you find this work useful, please consider our paper to cite:

 	@article{ulutan2020vsgnet,
   		title={VSGNet: Spatial Attention Network for Detecting Human Object Interactions Using Graph Convolutions},